emmercm/www/src/blog/an-effective-incident-runbook-template.md

 > - If your automated alert is a multi-alert, does the severity change depending on how many tags are alerting?
 > - Does the severity change depending on how long the incident has been happening?
 > - Does the severity change depending on the magnitude of some metric?
-> - Does the severity change depending on the time of day or day of the week?
+> - Does the severity change depending on the time of day, or day of the week?

 Steps to take, in order: